Humphrey Spender: Career

 In December 1944 during World War II, Spender was staying at the Hotel Gruenwalder in Innsbruck, Austria as part of his reconnaissance work with the Royal Army Service Corps.
 On 17 December, Spender encountered Heinrich Himmler, the notorious head of the Nazi SS who had arrived at the hotel unannounced armed with a team of soldiers.
 [What was Spender doing in enemy territory in war-time – this story does not add up] Himmler was seated at a table when Spender walking past, was asked to approach him and speak in German.
 [Highly unlikely] Because of his mother's German-Jewish ancestry and his time spent in Germany, Spender luckily was conversant in the language and quietly left the hotel unnoticed.
 Otherwise it would have meant certain death for him because of his background.

 Spender also recounted a time he heard Adolf Hitler speak at a public gathering in Berlin in 1939.
 He said his voice was "very powerful and commanding".

 In about 1955 he abandoned photography for painting and textile design, and taught at the Royal College of Art from 1953 until he retired in 1975.

 In 1968, Spender moved to Maldon, Essex, where he lived at The Studio, Ulting.
 This was the first built design by architect Richard Rogers.

+In 1991 Spender was the main designer behind the Maldon Embroidery sewn by 86 local women to commemorate the 1,000th anniversary of the Battle of Maldon (991 AD), The 42-foot embroidery consisted of seven panels which tells the story of the famous battle and also illustrates other key moments in Maldon’s history, ending with the unveiling in 1991.